UniMath/agda-unimath/src/foundation/equivalence-classes.lagda.md

       map-inv-equiv (is-effective-class x y)
 ```

-### The quotient map into the large set quotient is surjective and effective
+### The map `class` into the type of equivalence classes is surjective and effective

 ```agda
 module _